Driving coaches and trucks in severe weather

 Driving through snow and ice

-Highways England looks after England's motorways and major A roads, and local authorities look after all the other roads.
+National Highways looks after England's motorways and major A roads, and local authorities look after all the other roads.
 Both work as hard as they can to keep their networks clear during severe weather.

 The gritters will often be out at night - and that's when the temperatures are coldest and driving conditions most difficult.